Mourners can now speak to an AI version of the dead. But will that help with grief?

 Matthias Meitzler, a sociologist from Tuebingen University, said that while some may be taken aback or even scared by the technology — “as if the voice from the afterlife is sounding again” — others will perceive it as an addition to traditional ways of remembering dead loved ones, such as visiting the grave, holding inner monologues with the deceased, or looking at pictures and old letters.

 But Tomasz Hollanek, who worked alongside Nowaczyk-Basinska at Cambridge on their study of “deadbots” and “griefbots,” says the technology raises important questions about the rights, dignities and consenting power of people who are no longer alive.
-It also poses ethical concerns about whether a program that caters to the bereaved should be advertising other products on its platform, for example.
+It also poses ethical concerns about whether a program that caters to the bereaved should be advertising other products on its platform.

 “These are very complicated questions,” Hollanek said.
 “And we don’t have good answers yet.”